commercify-store/commercify-self-hosted/README.md

 - **Composer**: 2.8.5
 - **PHPUnit**: 12.0.2

-If you encounter any errors, check the versions of DDEV and Docker.
-Also check the [DDEV documentation to troubleshoot](https://ddev.readthedocs.io/en/stable/users/usage/troubleshooting/) any issues, or send an email to support@commercify.store if you cannot find a solution.
+If you encounter any issues, verify the versions of DDEV and Docker.
+You can also refer to the [DDEV documentation for troubleshooting](https://ddev.readthedocs.io/en/stable/users/usage/troubleshooting/), or contact support at support@commercify.store.

 ---

-#### 3: Or choose your own way
+#### 3. Use Your Own Setup

-As mentioned before, CSH can run on any basic LAMP environment.
-You can also run CSH on Docker for example, if you prefer to just use Docker instead of adding DDEV to your local development environment.
-Pick your own way to run CSH if you so prefer.
+As mentioned, CSH can run on any basic LAMP environment.
+You can also choose to run CSH on Docker or any other setup that suits your preferences.

 ## Deployment

-Currently, CSH does not have any solutions for (automated) deployment.
-However, because of the straightforward project structure, a simple (S)FTP transfer to a LAMP webserver and database migration is sufficient for deployment.
-Follow the deployment guidelines in DEPLOYMENT.md for more information on deploying you CSH online store.
+Currently, CSH does not offer an automated deployment solution.
+However, due to its simple project structure, a basic (S)FTP transfer to a LAMP web server and a database migration is sufficient for deployment.
+Please refer to the deployment guidelines in `DEPLOYMENT.md` for detailed instructions on deploying your CSH online store.

-### Your own implementations for deployment
+### Custom Deployment Implementations

-If you wish to work with pipelines (CI/CD for example), you can do that by yourself.
-CSH is not opinionated on that level.
-It is simply a LAMP application with a simple setup.
+If you'd like to set up CI/CD pipelines or other custom deployment solutions, you're free to do so.
+CSH is flexible and not opinionated on deployment strategies.
+It is essentially a LAMP application with a straightforward setup.